Doctor of Philosophy in Theological Studies (Ph.D.)

 Purpose

-The Doctor of Philosophy (Theological Studies) degree will prepare professional scholars and Christian community leaders at the highest level of scholarship.
-Trained by a qualified academic faculty, graduates with the PhD (Theological Studies) will be prepared to serve as faculty in academic institutions and as scholars and theologically and biblically informed leaders for the church and community.
+The Doctor of Philosophy in Theological Studies program prepares professional scholars and Christian community leaders at the highest level of scholarship.
+Trained by a qualified academic faculty, graduates from the program will be prepared to serve as faculty in academic institutions and as scholars and theologically and biblically informed leaders for the church and community.

 Program Learning Outcomes